crischarles/TheCodeBook-stage1/README.md

-# Deciphering the text of the first stage of the book -The Code Book- using frequency analysis with SHELL (Single Substitution Monoalphabetic Cipher)
+# Single Substitution Monoalphabetic Cipher

-## Context
+## Deciphering the text of the first stage of the book -The Code Book- using frequency analysis with SHELL

 After reading the book "The Code Book" by Simon Singh, I decided to decipher the present message of the first stage, at first it was a bit confusing because I didn't know if the final message would be in Portuguese or in English.
 But after applying the frequency analysis and seeing that the message still didn't make sense in English, I applied the frequency analysis in Portuguese.